lalomorales22/penguinAI/README.md

 Contributions focused on jokes, puns, and witty content are welcome.

+## Feature Requests

+Curious about where penguinAI is headed?
+Check out the [feature request list](docs/FEATURE_REQUESTS.md) for a roadmap of comedy-focused improvements we're considering.

 ## License

 penguinAI inherits the [MIT](LICENSE.txt) license from Code - OSS.